metinayingit/metinayingit/README.md

 - **Technologies & Tools:** Python, Firebase, Git

 ### 🚀 Projects in Focus
-Currently maintaining [Into the Endless](https://play.google.com/store/apps/details?id=com.metinproductions.IntotheEndless) and developing full-stack management systems.
+🔭 Currently developing new features for [Into the Endless](https://play.google.com/store/apps/details?id=com.metinproductions.IntotheEndless), specifically focusing on integrating a real-time multiplayer system using Photon.

 ---